hyperledger/toc/governing-documents/security.md

 Institutions are on this list because their presence helps the project and its users; if their actions do not help the project and its users, they can expect to be removed from the list.

+The `XYZ` project team will publish guidelines for participation in the embargo list.
+Alternatively, send an email to [Hyperledger Foundation security mailing list](mailto:security@lists.hyperledger.org) with the reason for you to be part of the embargo list.

 `If the project does not maintain an embargo list.` This project does not maintain an embargo list.
 This is because `we are too